ooni/spec/oonib.md

 report should include a traceroute also from the vantage point of the ooni backend.

-In these circumstances the report from the vantange point of the backend should be inside of a separate file that has the same name of the probe report but "-probe" should be replaced with "-backend".
+In these circumstances the report from the vantage point of the backend should be inside of a separate file that has the same name of the probe report but "-probe" should be replaced with "-backend".